Supplementation with CFS vitamins and minerals is likely to be helpful.

 CFS vitamins I took for many years were Vitamin B complex along with sometimes taking Vitamin C.

-The main mineral for CFS I took was magnesium.
+The main mineral for CFS I took when bedbound (and prior) was magnesium.

-Now I take a healing supplement which provides up to 75 plant-based minerals including magnesium.
-I have had a huge rise in health as a result, so I have stopped taking minerals in any other form.
+I now take a natural healing supplement which provides up to 75 plant-based minerals including magnesium.

 Vitamin B is sensitive to heat, so capsules are better than tablets.